Vice President- Purchasing

 With Salco’s team concept, I can use my communication and estimating skills to develop and build upon relationships with our existing subcontractors and vendors in the pre-construction phase.
 I enjoy working through challenges and contributing to the overall success of a project from start to finish.

 Erection Superintendent Since 1987

-From an early age, Jason’s affinity for building was evident and his 28 years at Salco helped him hone his natural talent.
+From an early age, Jason’s affinity for building was evident and his more than 30 years at Salco helped him hone his natural talent.
 Jason was hired to work on an erection crew when he first came to Salco.
 His knowledge of all things metal building related as well as his competence as a leader landed him the erection superintendent position.
 Once the building is delivered on site, Jason and his crew inventory all components and begin mapping out how the building will go up by reading the erection drawings.
 He and his crew ensure the pre-engineered metal building systems are installed correctly and efficiently to the manufacturer’s and company’s specifications.